- Take Action

 Oregon enacted the first Vulnerable Road User law in the U.S. in 2007.
 The law provides a definition of vulnerable users and sets out distinct penalties for the serious physical injury or death of vulnerable road users under the careless driving law.
 Careless driving is a Class A or B traffic violation — depending on whether it involves a crash — and requires a hearing when it involves the serious physical injury or death of a vulnerable road user.
 The penalties are significant when that careless driving results in a serious physical injury or death of a vulnerable road user: a fine that’s six times the standard maximum fine for a Class A traffic violation and a one-year suspension of driving privileges.

 In addition, Oregon addresses vehicular assault against bicyclists and pedestrians as a separate Class A misdemeanor.
 This vehicular assault law can complement or provide an alternative to a citation for a violation of Oregon’s safe passing law, giving law enforcement options to account for different driver behavior or enforcement concerns related to the safe passing law.

 Learn more about how the vulnerable road user law was developed and enacted here.
 Since the initial law, advocates, like the Bicycle Transportation Alliance, have worked for improvements, including an amendment in 2011.

-In this edition of Bike Law University, we take a look at Where to Ride laws and how they have shaped bicyclists safety.
+In this edition of Bike Law University, we look at Where to Ride laws and how they have shaped bicyclists' safety.

 What are they?